tschelabaumann/sfJwtPhpUnitPlugin/USAGE.md

 To avoid this problem, it is recommended that you adopt a naming convention (such as prepending "TEST_" to all test constant names).

+##### Pros
+- PHP fixtures are by far the most sophisticated and powerful of the data fixture formats supported by JPUP, offering a number of features that simply aren't possible to accomplish in the other formats.
+- Errors in PHP fixtures are accompanied by full stack traces including file and line numbers, making it much easier to identify problems with PHP fixtures than the other formats.

+##### Cons
+- Due to their complexity and feature set, PHP fixtures are the most prone to logic errors, false positives/failures, etc.
+- Although this is not necessarily the case, PHP fixtures tend to be the slowest to load of all the fixture formats supported by JPUP, due to the amount of overhead incurred (both from the ORM and JPUP).

 ## Flushing the Database Manually
 You can flush the database manually in your test by calling